Cancer type

 Gastric (Stomach) Cancer

 Gastric cancer (also called stomach cancer) makes up around 5% of all global cancers.
-It is the fifth most common cancer and the fifth leading cause of cancer death around the world.
+It is the fifth most common cancer and the fourth leading cause of cancer death around the world.

 While incidence rates have been declining globally over recent decades in some populations, the number of new cases and deaths continues to rise.
 Over half of all cases and nearly half of all deaths occur in East Asia, with China, Japan, and South Korea being the most affected.